Idioms and Expressions with “Moon”

 Meaning: to promise something impossible to achieve.

-• Have you noticed that most politicians always promise you the moon before the election but never keep it once they’re elected?
+• Have you noticed that most politicians promise you the moon before the election but never deliver once they’re elected?

 • He promised her the moon before the marriage, but things were completely different afterwards.